-- 24.0 Alternatively, the Council may arrange forward starting loans, where the interest rate is fixed in advance, but the cash is received in later years.
-This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period. - 25.0 In addition to above, the Council may borrow short-term loans to cover temporary cash flow pressures. - 26.0 Sources of borrowing: The approved sources of long-term and short-term borrowing are: - HM Treasury's PWLB lending facility (formerly the Public Works Loan Board) - any institution approved for investments (see below) - any other bank or building society authorised to operate in the UK - any other UK public sector body - UK public and private sector pension funds (except the local Brent Pension Fund) - capital market bond investors - UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues - 27.0 Other sources of debt finance: In addition, capital finance may be raised by the following methods that are not borrowing, but may be classed as other debt liabilities: - Leasing - Hire purchase - Private Finance Initiative - Sale and leaseback - 28.0 Municipal Bonds Agency: UK Municipal Bonds Agency plc was established in 2014 by the Local Government Association as an alternative to the PWLB.
-It plans to issue bonds on the capital markets and lend the proceeds to local authorities.
-This will be a more complicated source of finance than the PWLB for two reasons: borrowing authorities will be required to provide bond investors with a guarantee to refund their investment in the event that the agency is unable to for any reason; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable.
-Any decision to borrow from the Agency will therefore be the subject of a separate report to members. - 29.0 LOBOs: The Council holds £70.5m of LOBO (Lender's Option Borrower's Option) loans where the lender has the option to propose an increase in the interest rate at set dates, following which the Council has the option to either accept the new rate or to repay the loan at no additional cost. £41m of these LOBOs have options during 2021/22, and although the Council understands that lenders are unlikely to exercise their options in the current low interest rate environment, there remains

-- an element of refinancing risk.
-The Council will take the option to repay LOBO loans at no cost if it has the opportunity to do so. - 30.0 Short-term and variable rate loans: These loans leave the Council exposed to the risk of short-term interest rate rises and are therefore subject to the interest rate exposure limits in the treasury management indicators below.
-Financial derivatives may be used to manage this interest rate risk (see section 64 below). - 31.0 Debt rescheduling: The PWLB allows authorities to repay loans before maturity and either pay a premium or receive a discount according to a set formula based on current interest rates.
+- 32.0 In addition to above, the Council may borrow short-term loans to cover temporary cash flow pressures from other Local Authorities. - 33.0 Municipal Bonds Agency: UK Municipal Bonds Agency plc was established in 2014 by the Local Government Association as an alternative to the PWLB.
+It issues bonds on the capital markets and lends the proceeds to local authorities.
+This is a more complicated source of finance than the PWLB for two reasons: borrowing authorities will be required to provide bond investors with a guarantee to refund their investment in the event that the agency is unable to for any reason; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable.
+Any decision to borrow from the Agency will therefore be the subject of a separate report to members. - 34.0 LOBOs: The Council holds £70.5m of LOBO (Lender's Option Borrower's Option) loans where the lender has the option to propose an increase in the interest rate at set dates, following which the Council has the option to either accept the new rate or to repay the loan at no additional cost. £45.5m of these LOBOs have options during 2022/23, and although the Council understands that lenders are unlikely to exercise their options in the current low interest rate environment, there remains an element of refinancing risk.
+The Council will take the option to repay LOBO loans at no cost if it has the opportunity to do so. - 35.0 Short-term and variable rate loans: These loans leave the Council exposed to the risk of short-term interest rate rises and are therefore subject to the interest rate exposure limits in the treasury management indicators below.
+Financial derivatives may be used to manage this interest rate risk (see section 69 below). - 36.0 Debt rescheduling: The PWLB allows authorities to repay loans before maturity and either pay a premium or receive a discount according to a set formula based on current interest rates.
 Other lenders may also be prepared to negotiate premature redemption terms.
 The Council may take advantage of this and replace some loans with new loans, or repay loans without replacement, where this is expected to lead to an overall cost saving or a reduction in risk.